+(a) The [Texas Commission on Law Enforcement] by rule shall require an officer to complete a one-time basic education and training program on the trafficking of persons.
+The program must:

+(1) consist of at least four hours of training; and

+(2) include a review of the substance of Sections 20A.02 [Trafficking of persons] and 43.05 [Compelling prostitution], Penal Code.

+&lt;sup>38 Tex.
+Hum.
+Res.
+Code § 242.009(a) defines "juvenile correctional officer" as "a department employee whose primary duties include the custodial supervision of children in the custody of the department."

-- (a) The [Texas Commission on Law Enforcement] by rule shall require an officer to complete a one-time basic education and training program on the trafficking of persons.
-The program must: - (1) consist of at least four hours of training; and - (2) include a review of the substance of Sections 20A.02 [Trafficking of persons] and 43.05 - [Compelling prostitution], Penal Code. - (b) The commission shall make available to each officer a voluntary advanced education, instruction, and training program on the trafficking of persons and compelling prostitution prohibited under Sections 20A.02 and 43.05, Penal Code.
+(b) The commission shall make available to each officer a voluntary advanced education, instruction, and training program on the trafficking of persons and compelling prostitution prohibited under Sections 20A.02 and 43.05, Penal Code.

 Further, training is authorized under Tex.
-Gov't Code Ann. § 402.035(d)(4)39 (Human trafficking prevention task force) and Tex.
-Gov't Code Ann. § 526.070440 (Training Programs)41 Pursuant to Tex.
+Gov't Code Ann. § 402.035(d)(4) (Human trafficking prevention task force) and Tex.
+Gov't Code Ann. § 526.0704 (Training Programs) Pursuant to Tex.
 Gov't Code Ann. § 402.035(d)(4), "The task force shall . . . work with the Texas Commission on Law Enforcement to develop and conduct training for law enforcement personnel, victim service providers, and medical service providers to identify victims of human trafficking."
 Under Tex.
 Gov't Code Ann. § 526.0704,